Wxy-24/KL-CVR/README.md

 python main.py
 ```

-### model checkpoint
+### Model checkpoint

 We fine-tune our framework on [ROCO](https://github.com/razorx89/roco-dataset).
 Our weights(ViT-Base-16) are available here [Google drive](https://drive.google.com/drive/folders/1tavJ3Xsp57ezpmzLOkfhUbTBrAt6frZv?usp=drive_link).

-You can find an example of how to use our model in this file: [jupyter notebook](https://github.com/Wxy-24/KL-CVR/blob/main/how_to_load_model.ipynb)
+You can find an example of how to use our model in this file: [Jupyter notebook](https://github.com/Wxy-24/KL-CVR/blob/main/how_to_load_model.ipynb)

+### Dataset adaption
+This framework relies on external ontology from knowledge base UMLS.
+To merge knowlegde in your dataset with existing knowledge graphs, make sure each image is paired with a set of UMLS Concept Unique Identifiers (CUIs).
+[Tutorial](https://github.com/Wxy-24/KL-CVR/blob/main/CUI_mapping.ipynb)

 ## Acknowledgement